guibueno/guibueno.github.io/_docs/eval-04-user-tests.markdown

 - to praise efforte and encourage learners to keep trying, and
 - to record the learners performance after each practice.

-During the whole test, I observed users reactions, but refraining myself from:
+During the whole test, I would conduct *user observation*.
+I would also refrain myself from:

 - providing additional information on the prompts,
 - explaining the sentences beyond their translation, and
 - making any sort of correction or interference.

+#### Brief interview

 After the tests, I conducted a brief one-on-one interview with each participant, in which I asked open questions such as: